slatedocs/slate/source/includes/android/_android.md

 ### Device List
 `public static final String DEVICE_LIST = "device-list"`

-This is used to get list of scan devices
+This is used to get a list of scanned devices

 ### Request
 `public static final String REQUEST = "send-request"`